Rules and Eligibility

 Contest may be entered in or from any country worldwide.
 This Contest is governed exclusively by the laws of Singapore.

 1. Eligibility.
-Participation in the sweepstakes is open to individuals worldwide who are age 13 and over as of the date of entry.
+Participation in the Contest is open to individuals worldwide who are age 13 and over as of the date of entry.

 Void where prohibited, taxed or restricted by law.
-Members of the judging panel, employees, officers and directors of the Centre for Quantum Technologies at the National University of Singapore (“Organizer”), Scientific American, Nature (“Media Partners”), the Australian Research Council Centre for Engineered Quantum Systems; the Dodd-Walls Centre for Photonic and Quantum Technologies; the Institute for Quantum Computing at the University of Waterloo, Canada; the Institute for Quantum Information and Matter at Caltech in the United States; QuTech; and the UK National Quantum Technologies Programme (“Scientific Partners”), and their respective parent companies, subsidiaries, affiliates, partners, advertising and promotion agencies, manufacturers or distributors of Contest materials and their immediate families (parents, children, siblings, spouse) of such individuals/employees/officers/directors are not eligible to enter.
+Members of the judging panel, employees, officers and directors of the Centre for Quantum Technologies at the National University of Singapore (“Organizer”), Scientific American and Nature, (“Media Partners”), the Australian Research Council Centre of Excellence for Engineered Quantum Systems; the Dodd-Walls Centre for Photonic and Quantum Technologies; the Institute for Quantum Computing at the University of Waterloo; the Institute for Quantum Information and Matter at Caltech in the United States; Qutech; and the UK National Quantum Technologies Programme (“Scientific Partners”), and their respective parent companies, subsidiaries, affiliates, partners, advertising and promotion agencies, manufacturers or distributors of Contest materials and their immediate families (parents, children, siblings, spouse) of such individuals/employees/officers/directors are not eligible to enter.

 2. How to Enter.
-To enter, go to shorts.quantumlah.org (“Site”) during the Contest Period (as defined below), read the Official Rules, and then: create an account on the website filmfreeway.com, upload your film there and submit to the Quantum Shorts festival through its listing at https://filmfreeway.com/quantumshorts.
+To enter, go to shorts.quantumlah.org (“Site”) during the Contest Period (as defined below), read the Official Rules, create an account on the website, and then submit your entry by typing or pasting your short story into the online form and completing the required fields.
 Only online submissions will be accepted.
-All entry information and short films shall be collectively referred to herein as the “Submissions” or each as a “Submission.”
+All entry information and short stories shall be collectively referred to herein as the “Submissions” or each as a “Submission.”
 Submissions must comply with the Guidelines and Restrictions defined below.
 Organizer reserves the right to cancel or modify this Contest in the event an insufficient number of entries are received that meet the minimum judging criteria.

 All entrants must have a valid email address.
 No automated entry devices and/or programs permitted.
 Receipt of entries will not be acknowledged.
 Organizer is not responsible for lost, late, illegible, stolen, incomplete, invalid, unintelligible, technically corrupted or garbled entries, which will be disqualified, or for problems of any kind whether mechanical, human or electronic.
 Only fully completed entry forms are eligible.
 Proof of submission will not be deemed to be proof of receipt by Organizer.